-Curtis had a favorite table at the Epicurean restaurant in East Ridge - the round one to the left of the entrance.
-He always wanted to sit where he could see everyone who came in and speak to them.
+Curtis had a favorite table at the Epicurean, the round one to the left of the entrance.
+He always wanted to sit where he could see everyone that came in. and speak to them.
 (Probably asking for their vote).
 No one better to fill that role than Jon Rector.
 He'll be assisted by Nancy Alloway, a great friend of the commissioner.

 His dress for success seminars were always sold out.
 We tapped Jerry Mathesis for this job.
-Curtis like Jerry but couldn't stand it when he wore white socks especially when he led the singing at Highland Park Baptist Church.
+Curtis liked Jerry but couldn't stand it when he wore white socks, especially when he led the singing at Highland Park Baptist Church.
 WDEF's James Howard was one of Curtis' star students.
 Curtis always said Howard was an example of how not to dress.

-Curtis led the first song at the Hullander 3rd Sunday night signing at the Hullander Farm in Apison.
+Curtis led the first song at the Hullander third Sunday night signing at the Hullander Farm.
 That job goes to Richard Floyd.
 Curtis always said Richard is still learning but will eventually make it.
-We think Richard can handle the task. .
+We think Richard can handle the task.

 Curtis drank a lot of coffee when he visited WDOD and WDYN.
 That job goes to Linda Hullander.
 She made it just right for Curtis at the singing, black and strong.
 I think Linda's coffee is always a little weak.

-Television and Newspaper, boy is this a tough one.
+Television and newspaper, boys is this a tough one.
 Curtis never saw a TV camera he didn't like.
 David Carroll gets this honor.
 Curtis wasn't camera shy and he wouldn't avoid a newspaper photographer either.
 David has a big task ahead of him but Tom and I feel he is well qualified.
-(Curtis loved David Carroll).
+David might call Bill Mitchell since he's the senior TV anchor.
+Curtis loved David Carroll.

 Public relations, this was a tough one.
 Curtis wrote lots of letters.
 I've got a drawer full.
 You may have some too.
 We've tapped Rhonda Thurman.
 She'll be assisted by Dr. Tom Hammett.
 We see both names on the Chattanoogan.com at least once a week.